Danny-vD/Mods-LethalCompany-MonitorLabels/README.md

 # For Developers
 ### Custom Labels
-`MonitorLabels.AIMapLabelManager.CustomAINames` is a `Dictionary<Type, CustomAILabelData>` where you can add your own types to, to give them custom labels.
+`MonitorLabels.AIMapLabelManager.CustomAINames` is a `Dictionary<Type, CustomLabelData>` where you can add your own types to, to give them custom labels.
-`MonitorLabels.AIMapLabelManager.TryAddNewAI(Type, CustomAILabelData)`, `MonitorLabels.AIMapLabelManager.TryAddNewAI(Type, String, Bool)` and `MonitorLabels.AIMapLabelManager.RemoveAI(Type)` are helper functions for this purpose.
+`MonitorLabels.AIMapLabelManager.TryAddNewAI(Type, CustomLabelData)`, `MonitorLabels.AIMapLabelManager.TryAddNewAI(Type, String, Bool)` and `MonitorLabels.AIMapLabelManager.RemoveAI(Type)` are helper functions for this purpose.

-The `CustomAILabelData.ShowLabel` boolean is used if you want to hide the label of that AI.
+The `CustomLabelData.ShowLabel` boolean is used if you want to hide the label of that AI.

 #### Example
 `MonitorLabels.AIMapLabelManager.TryAddNewAI(typeof(MyAI), "MyLabel");`